BullseyeMonitors/bullseye-go/README.md

-# Bullseye GO Example
+# Bullseye Go
-a example usage of Bullseye
+a go library for connecting to the bullseye monitor web socket.

 # Installation
 ```